Cheney book renews post-9/11 U.S. policy fights

 SOME CONTINUITY

-Still, Peter Feaver, a former Bush adviser, said there was more continuity in the national security policies than Obama and his aides acknowledge.
+Still, Peter Feaver, a former Bush adviser, said there is more continuity in the national security policies than Obama and his aides acknowledge.

 Feaver cited as examples the indefinite detentions of some terrorism suspects, the reversal of the promise to close Guantanamo and the expansion of drone attacks to go after militants in Pakistan.